qbead/qbeadWebsite/content/book/progpatterns.md

 Functions are occasionally used to change something in the environment of the device instead of being used as advanced calculators.
-Such functions do not return a value and are used without a variable needed to store their output.
+Such functions do not return a value and don't need a variable to store their output.
 One example of such a function is the `delay` function that pauses the computer for a specified length time.
 The following example will stop everything and wait for 1000 milliseconds (which equals one second) before executing the next line: